TomObungu/computer-science.md/Programming/Competitive Programming/Resources/Comepetitive Programmer's Handbook/Book Notes.md

 Time complexity -> O(n^3)

 ### Method 3
-It is possible to sovle in O(n) by calculating the sum of each sub array for each array positoin.
+It is possible to sovle in O(n) by calculating the sum of each sub array for each array position

+Consider the subproblem of finding the maximum-sum subarray that ends at position k.
+There are two possibilities: 1.
+The subarray only contains the element at position k.
+2. The subarray consists of a subarray that ends at position k − 1, followed by the element at position k